septag/Junkyard/README.md

 Or set it with command line arguments: `-EngineConnectToServer=1 -EngineRemoteServicesUrl=[host_ip]`

 ## Documentation
-The beginning of some headers usually include some important documentation about the API.
+The beginning of headers usually include some important documentation about the API.
 But separate documents are written and maintained for coding standards, principles or design details.

 ### Coding standard and rules
 For some general coding and styling rules see [Coding Standard](doc/CodingStandard.md)